iot-forge/iotforge.io/content/about.md

 ## Our Mission

-We want to increase IoT awareness and expertise at EPAM and beyond.
+We want to increase IoT awareness and expertise.
 We support initiatives to design and develop working prototypes/MVPs for various use-cases in IoT area.
-We accept any level of engineering 'craziness' and strongly encourage fun! event image
+We accept any level of engineering ‘craziness’ and strongly encourage fun!

 ## The Advantages of Applying the Internet of Things